-No User ReviewsWrite a review

 Power & Run Time

-The generator is rated for a noise of 66 dBA (less noisy than background music).
-Its starting mechanism is based on a simple traditional pull-start mechanism.
+With a noise rating of 66 dBA (less noisy than a normal conversation), the generator features a simple traditional pull-start mechanism.

 With a fuel capacity of 6.3 gallons, the EG4000CL may run for around 14.8 hours at 50% load with a full tank (fuel consumption around 0.43 GPH).